 Gather and organize all the necessary documents

-The best way to get a good idea of your taxes is to organize your documents.
-The availability of all tax documents is critical to submitting an accurate tax return.
-The absence of tax documents may lead to the loss of tax benefits for which you have the right to apply.
+The best way to get a good idea of your taxes is to organize your paperwork.
+Having all the tax documents in place is critical to filing an accurate tax return.
+Failure to do so can result in you missing out on tax credits for which you are eligible.

-The documents you need will depend on your specific situation - do you have dependents, do you work for hire or not, etc.
+The paperwork you will need will depend on your specific situation - whether you have dependents, whether you are self-employed or not, etc.

 Experts advise creating your own personalized tax document checklist so you don’t miss a thing.
 It's better collect all documents in one place.